Least Common Multiple Of 7 And 6

 Have you ever found yourself needing to synchronize events that occur at different intervals?
 Perhaps you're scheduling medication reminders, coordinating team tasks, or even figuring out when two planets will align in the night sky.
 The concept that helps us solve such problems elegantly is the least common multiple, or LCM.

 Imagine you are baking cookies.
-You need seven chocolate chips for every cookie and six marshmallows.
-To ensure you have the right ratio without any leftovers, how many cookies do you need to bake?
 This simple scenario highlights the usefulness of the LCM.
-In mathematics, the LCM of two or more numbers is the smallest positive integer that is divisible by each of the numbers.
+But in mathematics, the LCM of two or more numbers is the smallest positive integer that is divisible by each of the numbers.
+And to ensure you have the right ratio without any leftovers, how many cookies do you need to bake?
+Worth adding: you need seven chocolate chips for every cookie and six marshmallows.
 Let's explore this fascinating concept, particularly focusing on finding the least common multiple of 7 and 6.

 Understanding the Least Common Multiple (LCM)